hopin-team/module-federation-workshop/README.md

 A) Run `git checkout nextjs && yarn && yarn start`

-B) Let me walk you through this code `src/nextjs/components/LoadNextMF`.
+B) Let me walk you through this code `src/nextjs/components/LoadNextMF`. ⚠️ Notice we've added an `unmount` function to `chat/src/bootstrap.js`.

 C) Mount chat in `nextjs/pages/index.js` using `src/nextjs/components/LoadNextMF`

 D) How can we mount `chat` if there is no `remotes` in `nextjs/next.config.js`?

-### 🤸‍♀️ Nextjs exercise 1
+### 🤸‍♀️ Nextjs exercise

 1- Everyone goes to the root directory of the project and:

 - Stop Webpack
 - Run `git checkout nextjs-exercise-1 && yarn && yarn start`

-2- Can you find where we are downloading React in the networking tab?
+2- In http://localhost:3001/reception how many copies of React do we download?
+Can you find where we are downloading React in the networking tab on?

+3- We have not implemented any `host` to `remote` navigation nor the other way around.
+There is neither `onHostNavigate` nor `onNavigate` callbacks on `host/src/components/LoadNextMF.jsx`.
+How can we click on "Reception" in the navigation bar from http://localhost:3001/ and navigate to http://localhost:3001/reception?

+4- In http://localhost:3001/reception if you click on "Expo 1" the navigation doesn't work.
+Can you fix it?
+Hint, you'll need to use `useRouter` from `next/router` to [push](https://nextjs.org/docs/api-reference/next/router#routerpush) a `pathname` in `LoadNextMF.jsx`.
+Tip: pass `{ shallow: true }` when pushing a route since we only need client-side navigation.

+5- Implmenent page http://localhost:3001/expo and http://localhost:3001/expo/1.
+In this case `expo` and `expo/1` are 2 pages in 1 microfrontend, do we need to implement router listeners to navigate from `host` to `remote`?
+You can test this by clicking on "Expo 1" on the navigation should display Expo 1 and not Expo list.

+⚠️ Tip: you can use this [routeChangeStart event](https://nextjs.org/docs/api-reference/next/router#routerevents) to implmement a listener.
+Pro-tip: don't forget to cleanup listeners with `router.events.off` if you add any listener.

-### 🏋️‍♀️ Bonus Nextjs exercise 1
+### 🏋️‍♀️ Bonus Nextjs exercise

-4- Comment out the following line in `nextjs/next.config.js`:
+6- Comment out the following line in `nextjs/next.config.js`:

 ```js
 react: {